ksxjltze/ksxjltze.github.io/_projects/Canvars.md

 ---

 Canvars is a simple portfolio showcase web app created using AWS Amplify and ReactJS.
+Initially planned to have a Django backend, which was unfortunately scrapped due to time constraints.
-It is unfortunately, no longer in service.
+The web app is longer in service.